 There are many blogs I follow about amateur rider experiences, along with many Instagram accounts updating me on the latest activities of adorable little ponies.
 These aren’t leaders of the equine community, but they still grab my interest, due to their informative and relatable posts.

 These social media accounts also capture my interest because they are written about the subjects I’m interested in; horses.
 Attracting the right audience is crucial.
 My friends/ followers on my social media accounts are a varied bunch when it comes to their interests.
 Most of them are interested in horses, others not so much.
-Unfortunately, those that aren’t horsey are subject to my endless postings of pony pictures and they’re just not interest and so very politely ignore me.
+Unfortunately, those that aren’t horsey are subject to my endless postings of pony pictures and they’re just not interested and so very politely ignore me.

 Overall there is no guarantee you or I will become an equestrian social media superstar overnight but making our social media accounts more relevant will certainly help increase following.
 For now, I’ll continue to post, what I consider to be, adorable photos of horse for all to admire (or not).